pkiraly/qa-catalogue/README.md

    [build the Docker image](#appendix-vi-build-docker-image), then set `IMAGE=metadata-qa-marc`.

+- `WEBCONFIG`: directory to expose configuration of [qa-catalogue-web].
+Set to `./web-config` by default.
+If using non-default configuration for data analysis (for instance PICA instead of MARC) then you likely need to adjust configuration of the web interface as well.

 - `WEBPORT`: port to expose the web interface.
 For instance `WEBPORT=9000` will make it available at <http://localhost:9000/> instead of <http://localhost/>.